proceduralia/proceduralia.github.io/index.md

 sidebar_link: false
 sidebar_sort_order: 1
 ---
 Ciao!
 My name is Pierluca D'Oro.
-I am a final-year PhD student at [Mila](https://mila.quebec/en/), supervised by [Pierre-Luc Bacon](http://pierrelucbacon.com/) and [Marc G. Bellemare](http://www.marcgbellemare.info/) and a visiting researcher at FAIR at Meta.
+I am a final-year PhD student at [Mila](https://mila.quebec/en/), supervised by [Pierre-Luc Bacon](http://pierrelucbacon.com/) and [Marc G. Bellemare](http://www.marcgbellemare.info/) and a visiting researcher at Meta.

 I work on the science of AI agents.
-My current focus is on building sequential decision-making agents from Large Language Models.
+My current focus is on aligning Large Language Models and building sequential decision-making agents from them.

 I obtained my MSc at [Politecnico di Milano](https://www.polimi.it/) and my BSc at the [University of Catania](https://www.unict.it/) in my hometown in [Sicily](https://en.wikipedia.org/wiki/Sicily).
 I have also spent some time as an intern at [NNAISENSE](https://nnaisense.com/) in Lugano.